Bodacious/Bodacious/README.md

 Hi, I'm Gavin, a.k.a Bodacious.
 I'm a full-stack Ruby on Rails developer from Scotland.

-## Where I work 🤓

-Practically all of the work I do is done as part of my small company [Katana][katana].
-We are a web and mobile app development team that specialises in getting startups to market.
-You can think of us as your _external_, "in-house" development team.

-You can contact us here: [https://katanacode.com/contact/](https://katanacode.com/#call_to_action)

 ## Handy Rails Tips (.com)💡

 I write about Ruby on Rails development at my blog.
 You can browse the latest posts below: